 This guest post was written by Shannon Brescher Shea, the mom of a one-year-old and almost four-year-old who is learning to be kinder, more adventurous, and more sustainable.
 She writes about parenting, growing up, and exploring this big, beautiful world at We’ll Eat You Up, We Love You So.
 You can also follow her on Facebook and Twitter.

 Messing around in the dirt is a classic childhood activity.
 Gardening is just messing around in the dirt with a purpose.
 Growing fruits and vegetables together can actually be one of the most fun and engaging activities that you do with your kids.
-In addition to the general benefits of being outside, gardening connects kids with their food, provides them with a sense of accomplishment, and is a great way to teach a variety of important skills.
+In addition to the general benefits of being outside, gardening connects kids with their food, provides them with a sense of accomplishment, shows them the importance of nature in our life, and is a great way to teach a variety of important skills.
 In my own life, I have seen my son get so excited about the cherry tomatoes in our garden that he eats them right off the plants!

 Here are some easy tips on how to introduce young children to gardening: